In this series we confront readers with ethical dilemmas and ask: what would you have done?

 These are based on a series written in the mid-1990s by Paul Lynch for Management Consultancy magazine in which he posed ethical dilemmas that might confront management consultants and asked readers what they might have done in those circumstances.

-In the second case the fictional consultant Antonia was faced with a strong and competent managing director inviting her to vet or check another consultancy firm’s work in secret.
+In the second case, Silently Watching, the fictional consultant Antonia was faced with a strong and competent managing director inviting her to vet or check another consultancy firm’s work in secret.
 Readers were left at the point of Antonia being faced with a decision to accept this invitation or not.
 Again her personal dilemma was that she needed the work and the income or at least the possibility of income.

 This may seem simplistic to some consultants but many who are self-employed sole practitioners will no doubt be familiar with the sort of pressure this brings to bear on the individual and which can compromise ideals and integrity.

 Whether the question faced by Antonia in this case is entirely an ethical one is doubtful although it does appear to transgress a basic principle of consultancy ethics concerned with transparency.
 Transparency is openness with all concerned at the right time and in the right way, so that no one is in any doubt about the roles of the client and the consultant.